A creamy and savory recipe without any tomatoes, this Leftover White Bean Turkey Chili is a fantastic way to use up Thanksgiving leftovers!

 Move over red chili!
 There's a new chili in town: Leftover White Bean Turkey Chili.

 I mean, not that I could ever not love red chili.
 It's a favorite I return to multiple times each fall and winter.
 And it's one that I've already made a handful of times this year.

-Turkey chili, beef chili, and sweet potato chili (coming soon in my cookbook!) have all made an appearance on our table.
+Turkey chili, beef chili, and sweet potato chili (now available in my cookbook!) have all made an appearance on our table.
 Often with a pile of my favorite toppings (Greek yogurt, shredded cheese, and green onions of course!) and a side of fresh cornbread.

 As much as I could eat these red stewed beauties every day until the weather warms again, I'm switching things up a bit today.

 After all, I'm planning recipes to use up all that leftover Turkey we'll have on our hands soon.
 The kind of recipes that are satisfying and feed a holiday crew but aren't too heavy.